alphagov/whitehall/STYLEGUIDE.md

 ### Singleton pattern

-Singletons should be defined as raw javascript hashes, and if required should do its initialisation in a function called init.
+Singletons should be defined as raw JavaScript hashes, and if required should do its initialisation in a function called init.

     (function() {
       "use strict";